JuanMolinaG/LPB-Video-Player/README.md

 ## Installation and run

-Clone the repo and move to the server folder:
+Clone the repo and move to the project folder:

 ```bash
 git clone git@bitbucket.org:juangmolina/lpb-testing-task.git